Bankoga/golem/docs/golem.md

 - Regulator
 - Shell

+These pieces are composed of modules, circuits, pathways, & networks.

 ## Core

 > Definition: The primary processing system of a golem. i.e. the seat of intelligence.
 Can only have 1 per golem, and can be paired.